asirigawesha/GNN-tutorial/index.md

 | 10:40 – 11:20 (40 min) | - New frontiers of GNN                         | Mr. Jeewaka Perera         |
 | 11:20 – 11:30 (10 min) | - Q and A session                              | All resource persons will be present |

-## Target Audience
-This workshop is suitable for:
-- Machine learning enthusiasts, students, and professionals interested in edge AI.
-- Developers aiming to optimize ML models for resource-constrained devices.
-- Educators and researchers exploring the latest advancements in TinyML.

-## Learning Objectives

-Participants will:
-1. Understand the significance and applications of TinyML.
-2. Explore key model compression techniques: Quantization and Pruning.
-3. Develop TinyML models for head pose estimation.
-4. Gain proficiency in tools like Google Colab, TFLite, and Android Studio for TinyML deployment.
-5. Discover emerging research opportunities in TinyML and brainstorm innovative use cases.

 ## Workshop Agenda
 ### **Introduction**